flutter/website/src/docs/development/tools/android-studio.md

 ### Updating the plugins<a name="updating"/>

 Updates to the plugins are shipped on a regular basis.
-You should get prompted in IntelliJ when an update is available.
+You should get prompted in the IDE when an update is available.

 To check for updates manually: